piku235/JungiThemeBundle/Resources/doc/awd.md

 Summary
 -------

-Thanks to the built-in utilities creating adaptive themes is very convenient and fast.
-Finally you must set the theme name (the representative theme) to a theme resolver and load the theme mapping file to see how it works.
+Finally to get it working you must set up the virtual theme name (in the example it's the "@foo") to a theme resolver and of course load the theme mapping file.

+**NOTE**

+> Remember that to use a virtual theme, you have to precede its name by the character "@".

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)